ChrisW-priv/PersonalVault/zettelkasten/Pipe pattern.md

 > [!Definition]
 > Pipe pattern is a way of creating a solution to a complex problem by using already defined, small functions and use their outputs as inputs for next functions.

-Similar to [[Compose pattern]].
+Similar to [Compose pattern](Compose%20pattern.md).
 The order of arguments, however is reversed to get more natural left to right implementation

 ## Code
-We can use [[Reduce pattern]] to create pipes:
+We can use [Reduce pattern](Reduce%20pattern.md) to create pipes:
 ```js
 const pipe = (...fns) => (x) => fns.reduce((acc, fn) => fn(acc), x)
 ```